lritavenugopal-lrv/Dashboard/README.md

-# Idaho County-Level Incidence Visualization App
+# County-Level Incidence Visualization App

 ##  Overview
 This Shiny application provides an interactive dashboard to visualize the **number of reported cases** for various conditions across Idaho counties over time.
 Users can select a condition and a county to view yearly incidence trends from **2017 to 2025**.